 In 1993 the flame was re-lit in the Market Square, Kildare by the congregational leader of the Brigidine Sisters, who still tend the flame.
 They believe that the original fire went back to pre-Christian times and formed part of rituals that invoked the goddess Brigit to protect animals and provide a fruitful harvest.

-Kildare and St. Brigid have continued to inspire people in many ways across the last 1500 years.
-Centuries-old folk customs continued to be practised in many parts of Ireland into the late 20th century.
-One of the most widespread and popular of these customs was The Biddie, when groups known as ‘Biddy Boys’ would travel the countryside on St. Brigid’s Eve (January 31st) or St. Brigit’s Day (February 1st) going from house to house, sometimes playing music and dancing at each place they visited.
+St. Brigit has continued to inspire people in many ways across the last 1,500 years.
+Centuries-old folk customs were still practised in many parts of Ireland into the late 20th century.
+One of the most widespread and popular of these customs was The Biddie, when groups known as ‘Biddy Boys’ would travel the countryside on St. Brigit’s Eve (January 31st) or St. Brigit’s Day (February 1st) going from house to house, sometimes playing music and dancing at each place they visited.
 They’ve often been compared to the Straw Boys or the Wren Boys, who go out on St. Stephen’s Day.
 The Biddy Boys, although often dressed in straw costumes and headpieces, usually carried an effigy of St. Brigit which was called the Brídeog.
 They would sometimes collect money or food for a party to celebrate St. Brigit, but if people had nothing else to give they might simply stick a pin in the Brídeog .
 The practice of the tradition continued in parts of Co.
 Kerry through the 1960s and 1970s, an RTÉ television report in 1965 noting that it was largely confined to south Kerry and parts of counties Cork, Kildare and Fermanagh.
 There are some places where the tradition still carries on, like Kilgobnet, Co.Kerry.

-Ní Uallachàin’s sister, Eithne, recorded a wonderful song with her band Lá Lugh called ‘Brighid’s Kiss.
+Ní Uallachàin’s sister, Eithne, recorded a wonderful song with her band Lá Lugh called ‘Brighid’s Kiss’.
 Eithne had a rare sense of the contemporary significance of ancient Irish customs and people.
-The song, sung in both Irish and English, wonderfully interweaves elements of Brigid’s story from ancient times and evocations of her significance today.
+The song, sung in both Irish and English, wonderfully interweaves elements of Brigit’s story from ancient times and evocations of her significance today.
 You can listen to the song on Spotify. https://open.spotify.com/track/680bOqQf477OsETxxbuxcK?si=669f293561e848e6

 If you’re interested in looking more closely at the lyrics, including seeing translations of the Irish lines in the song, go to: www.flashlyrics.com